 Speakers for this webinar include: Jeff Biggs from City of Tucson Water, Maureen Schmelling from DC Water, and Chris Owen from Tampa Bay Water.

 This webinar will cover the results of the 2016 elections, at both the presidential and congressional levels.
 It will present an analysis of the members of Congress leaving office and of new, incoming congressional members.
 Additionally, the makeup of the congressional committees relevant to the drinking water sector will be reviewed.
 A preview of the new administration, its goals, and the likely policy issues relevant to the drinking water sector will also be presented, and AWWA policy priorities will be discussed.

-This webinar is complimentary for AWWA members.
+This webinar is complimentary to AWWA Members who pre-register.

 February 14, 2017, 11:00 a.m.-12:30 p.m.
 MT

 This webinar uses examples from AWWA’s Benchmarking Program to show utilities how to use benchmarking data to improve their performance.
 The process of performance measurement is key to performance improvement.
 Using results from AWWA’s annual benchmarking survey, utilities can focus their efforts on areas with gaps and set improvement targets.
 The webinar will give an overview of annual survey results, present example utility “scorecards,” and offer ways to leverage the information for internal and external communications and benefit.
 Utility examples of performance improvement will highlight initiatives that measure results using benchmarking.